 Treatment depends on the type of stomach polyps you have:

 - Small polyps that aren't adenomas.
 These polyps might not require treatment.
 They typically don't cause signs and symptoms and only rarely become cancerous.
-Your doctor might recommend periodic monitoring so that growing polyps or polyps that cause signs and symptoms can be removed.
+Your doctor might recommend periodic monitoring so that growing polyps or ones that cause signs and symptoms can be removed.

 - Adenomas.
 These polyps can become cancerous and are usually removed during endoscopy.